cooperdk/YAPO-e-plus/README.md

 There are a **set of logos** available for websites, thanks to @GernBlanston#0168 from Porn Organizing (https://discord.gg/6TvpGA) - get them here: http://yapo-eplus.sex-galleri.dk/websitelogos.zip - they should be unpacked to your YAPO root.
 YAPO simply matches the website name in your installation with a PNG image in videos/media/logos and if there's a name match, the logo will be shown on the website view.
 Currently, the filename MUST match the  website name (not case-sensitive).

 Requirements: FFMPEG, VLC and Python 3.7.7+ installed.
 Or use the installer which will even run from a USB stick, should you want to do that.

-If you don't want to mess with Python and all the dependencies, there is an (old) installer (Windows only) located here: http://yapo-eplus.sex-galleri.dk/yapo-eplus.exe - this will be updated ASAP.

 If something is not working, it is generally enough to make sure all dependencies are installed.
 From the YAPO main dir, run:
 `pip install -r requirements.txt`